JuliaPraxis/Naming/guides/IterationAndComprehensions.md

 When FORTRAN was young, its integer variables had to start `i`, `j`, .. `q`.
 The first integer variable was `i`, the second was `j` .. the ninth was `q`.
 Some people really like using `i`, `j`, `k` as names for iteration variables.
+If used, they must not be used outside of their specific iteration context.

 While this practice is not generally appropriate, when an integer range is used for
 iteration or comprehension, either a UnitRange{&thinsp;Int&thinsp;} or a StepRange{&thinsp;Int, Int&thinsp;},